 Take excerpts from blog posts or transcripts from your podcast and create social media posts for Facebook, Instagram or Twitter.

 - Have a series of related blog posts or videos?
 Look for how they might be put together to create a new lead magnet or freebie.

 - If you write notes before recording your podcast or video, you can repurpose those notes into social media posts.
 If you find you have ideas you didn’t cover in your episode, these could be used to create a new content upgrade that can help to build your list.

 Content is a key element in building your business, but it doesn’t have to be complicated.
-If you’re not sure where to begin with creating your content strategy, reach out and let’s talk.
+If you’re not sure where to begin with creating a content strategy that works for you, reach out and let’s talk.
 Even better, if creating, sharing and repurposing your content feels overwhelming, my team can take care of these tasks for you.
-Book your free Business Lifeline Call today and let’s figure out a way to make your content work for you.
+Book your Business Freedom Call today and let’s figure out a way to make your content work for you.